EWU 603-01: Campus Safety, Security, and Crime Prevention

 b.
 All Other Crimes or Potential Criminal Behavior: employees are mandated to report all crimes occurring on campus or in a university-leased facility or vehicle, during a university-sponsored or sanctioned event/activity, or while conducting university business to the University Police or a University campus security authority (see below).
 The only exception to mandatory reporting is for licensed professional mental health counselors as specified below.

 Students and visitors who witness or become aware of any crime or public safety related incident on campus should promptly report the incident to the University Police.
 Reporting suspected criminal activity is essential for the University’s efforts to promote a safe learning and working environment.
-If a student or visitor is not comfortable reporting criminal activity to the police, he or she may report the incident to any University campus security authority.
+If a student or visitor is not comfortable reporting criminal activity to the police, they may report the incident to any University campus security authority.

 Campus security authorities (CSA) at EWU include: